carnall-farrar/knowledge-hub/How-To/getting-setup.md

 ## 3: Install Brew

-Homebrew is a packaga manager for MacOS and Linux.
+Homebrew is a package manager for MacOS and Linux.
 It installs the stuff you need that Apple (or your Linux system) didn’t.

 You can install homebrew by downloading the `.pkg` file from [here](https://brew.sh/) or by pasting this command into a MAC terminal: